Trevor Bayne Bio

 Bayne’s climb toward a career in NASCAR got a boost when Dale Earnhardt Inc. signed him to its driver development program in 2008.
 That year he began competing in the NASCAR Camping World East Series, where he grabbed his first NASCAR series win at Thompson (Conn.)
 International Speedway on July 21.
 He went on to earn six top-five and seven top-10 finishes and finished fourth in the NASCAR Camping World East point standings.

 In 2009, Bayne started off the year by finishing second in the Toyota All-Star Showdown on January 24 at Irwindale Speedway.
 Due to his performance at the Showdown, the young Bayne captured the Sunoco Rookie of the Race honors and attracted the attention of many.

-Bayne made his NASCAR Nationwide Series debut March 21st at Bristol (Tenn.)
+Bayne made his NXS debut March 21st at Bristol (Tenn.)
 Motor Speedway, where he finished 23rd driving Jimmy Mean’s No. 52 entry.
 He was tabbed to run a part-time schedule for Michael Waltrip Racing in the No. 99 in 2009.

 He started his stint behind the No. 99 in impressive fashion, grabbing the outside pole at Nashville Superspeedway on June 6.
 In 15 races in 2009, Bayne earned one pole and two top-10s, while finishing inside the top 15 seven times.

-In his spare time, Bayne enjoys playing the guitar, wakeboarding and snowboarding.
+In his spare time, Bayne enjoys biking, wakeboarding and snowboarding.
 He is an avid hiker who enjoys countless other outdoor activities.
-Bayne also spends a lot of time and money raising awareness for Back2Back Ministries’ orphanages in Monterrey, Mexico.
+Bayne also spends a lot of time raising awareness for Back2Back Ministries’ orphanages in Monterrey, Mexico.